-7.4.3.1 Governance, Collaboration and Coordination
+7.4.3.1 Governance, Collaboration, and Coordination

-Effective governance institutions, arrangements, funding and mandates are key for adaptation to climate-related health risks (high confidence).
-Without integration and collaboration across sectors, health adaptation can become siloed, leading to less effective adaptation or even maladaptation (Magnan et al., 2016; Fox et al., 2019).
-Integration and collaboration include working laterally across national government departments and agencies, as well as vertically from national agencies to local governments and with the private sector, academia, NGOs and civil society.
-In this context, top-down policy design and implementation are complemented by bottom-up approaches that engage community actors in programme design and draw upon their local practices, perspectives, opinions and experiences.
-Opportunities exist to better integrate public health into climate change discourse and policymaking processes, and to strengthen public health partnerships and collaborations (Awuor et al., 2020).
-Creating networks, integration across organisations and jointly developed policies can facilitate crosssectoral collaboration (Bowen and Ebi, 2017).
+Effective governance institutions, arrangements, funding, and mandates are key for adaptation to climate-related health risks (high confidence).
+Without integration and collaboration across sectors, health adaptation can become siloed, leading to less effective adaptation or even maladaptation (Magnan et al., 2016);(Fox et al., 2019).
+Integration and collaboration include working laterally across national government departments and agencies, as well as vertically, from national agencies to local governments, and with the private sector, academia, NGOs, and civil society.
+In this context, top-down policy design and implementation are complemented by bottom-up approaches that engage community actors in program design, and draw upon their local practices, perspectives, opinions, and experiences.
+Opportunities exist to better integrate public health into climate change discourse and policymaking processes and strengthen public health partnerships and collaborative opportunities (Awuor et al., 2020).
+Creating networks, integration across organizations and jointly developed policies can facilitate cross-sectoral collaboration (Bowen and Ebi, 2017).

-7.4.3.2 Multi-sectoral Collaborations
+7.4.3.2 Multisectoral Collaborations

-Multi-sectoral collaborations aimed at strengthening the health sector can generate multiple co-benefits in other sectors (high agreement, medium evidence).
-Solutions for the health and well-being risks described in 7.2 and 7.3 often have their origins in sectors that include water, sanitation, agriculture, food systems, social protection systems, energy and key components of urban systems such as housing and employment (WHO, 2015a; Bowen et al., 2014b; Machalaba et al., 2015; Confalonieri et al., 2015; Bowen et al., 2014a; Semenza, 2021).
-Climate resilient development pursued in these other sectors, and in cooperation with the health sector, simultaneously increases the potential for adaptation and climate resilience in terms of health and well-being (high confidence) (Ahmad et al., 2017; Watts et al., 2018b; Levy and Patz, 2015; WHO, 2018a; Chiabai et al., 2018a; Dudley et al., 2015; Zinsstag et al., 2018; Sherpa et al., 2014).
+Multisectoral collaborations aimed at strengthening the health sector can generate multiple co-benefits in other sectors (high agreement, medium evidence).
+Solutions for health and wellbeing risks described in 7.2 and 7.3 often have their origins in sectors that include water, sanitation, agriculture, food systems, social protection systems, energy, and key components of urban systems such as housing and employment (Organization, 2015);(Bowen et al., 2014b);(Machalaba et al., 2015);(Confalonieri et al., 2015);(Bowen et al., 2014a);(Semenza, 2021).Climate resilient development pursued in these other sectors, and in cooperation with the health sector, simultaneously increases the potential for adaptation and climate resilience in terms of health and wellbeing (high confidence) (Ahmad et al., 2017); (Watts et al., 2018b);(Levy and Patz, 2015);; (Organization, 2018b);(Chiabai et al., 2018a); (Dudley et al., 2015);(Zinsstag et al., 2018);(Sherpa et al., 2014).